fsprojekti/shr-mfg-robotic-arm-warehouse/README.md

 ## Package management process

-Packages are moved by warehouse package management process via execution of tasks that are collected in the package management queue.
+Packages are moved by warehouse package management process via execution of tasks that are collected in the tasks management queue.

-### Package management queue
+### Task management queue

-Example of a package management queue is shown in the table:
+Example of a task management queue is shown in the table:

 | Order | Task   |
 |-------|--------|